toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

 ## Adding a little pizzaz

-We have our toggle logic working, so now let's add the "slide" part of this sliding menu.
+We have our toggle logic working, so now let's add the 'slide' part of this sliding menu.

 Since we're manipulating our <nav> component in order to show and hide the menu, let's go to its associated CSS in order to add an animation.